Wed, 08 Nov 2017

 It was named Caesar’s Camp in the 18th century, but was originally known as Windmill Fort after the old mill that once stood there.

-It is possible to visit the Caesar’s Camp and more details can be found here.
+It is possible to visit the Caesar’s Camp - find out more here

-If we've piqued your interest in hill forts and all things archaeological you can visit West Berkshire Council's archaeological department's website, which is concerned with preserving, protecting and promoting the historic environment.
+If we've piqued your interest in hill forts and all things archaeological you can visit West Berkshire Council here, which is concerned with preserving, protecting and promoting the historic environment.
 They also have a presence on the newer West Berkshire Heritage website, which also offers more information on the range of activities and events at Shaw House and the museum as well as locally.

 Thanks too, to Henry Rothwell from Digital Digging, for permission to use the aerial shots showing the camp shapes.